DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 ### Important Note:
-For the Archive Unpacker, utilizing the drag-and-drop functionality from Windows File Explorer is recommended as it can effectively manage folders.
-Upon dragging a folder into the Unpacker, it will recursively scan for any compatible archives and automatically add them.
+For the Archive Unpacker, utilizing the drag-and-drop functionality from Windows File Explorer is recommended as it has support for adding folders.
+Upon dragging a folder into the Unpacker drag area, it will recursively scan for any compatible archives and automatically add all of them.

 #### Usage Instructions for Archive Unpacker:
 - Drag and drop one or more compatible archives or folders into the tool.
 It is designed to manage large-scale tasks, such as unpacking 70,000+ objects in a single operation.